 Now, check if the stop code irql_not_less_or_equal error persists or not.

 As mentioned earlier, corrupted system files may also trigger the stop code irql_not_less_or_equal error.
-If that’s the case, you can run the disk check using command prompt.
+If that’s the case, you can run the disk check using a command prompt.
 Follow the process below to fix the BSOD issue.

 Step 1: Firstly, tap on Windows + R keys to open the jump list.